 The real-time plugin version shows peak and RMS level metering for the left and right channels, but also the difference between them – in the centre, labelled “DR“.

-Broadly speaking, the idea is to stop this ‘dynamic range’ measurement getting too low – up to a point, at least.
+Broadly speaking, the idea is to stop this DR measurement getting too low – up to a point, at least.

 How to read the meter

-Both loudness and ‘dynamic range’ are measured in Decibels (dB) and as a rule of thumb, anything with an overall reading of DR12 or more will sound great, dynamically – and in this case, the central DR meters of the plugin will stay green much of the time. ’Louder’ material will sometimes have less range than this – any less than 8dB will start to sound aggressive and crushed, and the DR meters start to fade from green to orange to red to represent this.
+As a rule of thumb, anything with an overall reading of DR12 or more will sound very dynamic – and in this case, the central DR meters of the plugin will stay green much of the time. ’Louder’ material will sometimes have less range than this – any less than 8dB runs the risk of sounding squashed and crushed, and the DR meters start to fade from green to orange to red to represent this.

 So, to ensure you aren’t over-compressing your mix - keep the meters in the green for most of the time.
 Not all of the time, but a track where they are always red is almost certainly pushed too hard.